Resource Pools

 * target_cpu_utilization_percentage

-cannot be set via the API.
-You must set this within your hydrolixcluster.yaml
+can't be set with the API.
+You must set this in your hydrolixcluster.yaml

 file or directly in Kubernetes.